SuzSch/Pizza-Parlor/README.md

 Describe Pizza()

-Test: "It should retun a pizza object with topping and size options."
+Test: "It should return a pizza object with topping and size options."
 Code: suzPizza = new Pizza ("chicken", "large") Expected Output: suzPizza;
                 toppings: chicken;